Thakurvaibhav/k8s/monitoring/README.md

 Note:

-1. A Cluster-binding role is already being created by the config.
+1. A Cluster-binding role for prometheus is already being created by the config.
 The role currently has admin permissions, however you can modify it to a viewer role only.